cubiclesoft/ultimate-web-scraper/docs/web_server.md

 Returns:  A standard array of information.

 This function handles new connections, the initial conversation, basic packet management, rate limits, and timeouts.
-The returned "clients" and "removed" arrays contains clients that may need processing.
+The returned "clients" and "removed" arrays contain clients that may need processing.
 This function is expected to be part of a loop.

 Example usage: